HenrikSamuelsson/reading-head-first-design-patterns-2nd-ed/README.md

 ## Design Patterns

 > **Strategy**
-> The strategy pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
+The strategy pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.

+The strategy pattern is used in the `ducks` project part of this repository.

+> **Observer**
+The observer pattern defines a on-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.

 ## Chapter 1 Welcome to Design Patterns: Intro to Design Patterns